jborean93/PowerShell-RFC/Draft-Accepted/RFCXXXX-Enhanced-Splatting.md

 ## Option 4 - -@ Parameter

 This option moves away from using a special sigil to using a parameter that identifies the value to splat.
-The proposal is to add the parameter `-?` to any function where the value specified will be splatted by the binder.
+The proposal is to add the "parameter" `-@` to any function where the value specified will be splatted by the binder.

 ```powershell
 # Simple var